The Australian Paramedics Association of Victoria (APA Victoria)

 (5) advance and secure improvements in the standards and efficiency of emergency medical services;

-(6) raise funds by fees, contributions, levies or other forms of impost or income to advance these objects;
+(6) raise funds by fees, contributions, levies or other forms of impost or income to advance these objectives;

-(7) foster cooperation and harmonious relations with and assist other organisations with similar objects;
+(7) foster cooperation and harmonious relations with and assist other organisations with similar objectives;

-(8) participate in or become a member of any national or other body with similar objects.
+(8) participate in or become a member of any national or other body with similar objectives.

 APA (Vic) Incorporated’s Rules govern the Association.